 Photos courtesy MustBeJewel.

-It is commonly believed that age spots are the deterioration of the vinyl due to oxidization, heat, and UV exposure.
+It is commonly believed that these brown spots, found on various types of dolls are the deterioration of the vinyl due to oxidization, heat, and UV exposure.
 However, in his book The Definitive Book on the Care and Preservation of Vinyl Dolls and Action Figures; Nicholas J. Hill explains that there is no such thing as "vinyl deterioration syndrome".
 Instead brown marks on vinyl can be caused from a reaction to sulfur (doesn't effect all vinyl), exposure to chlorine, and various fungi.
 The brown spots commonly found on ponies is likely staining caused by colonies of fungi.
 These types of fungi live on the surface of the vinyl.

 Dyeing ponies doesn't seem to have much usefulness for restoration and pretty much falls into the realm of the customizers.
-I do have high hopes that someone will eventually find a way to fix regrind and hide stains using dye, so I'm including a tutorial about it.
-The dye doesn't affect eye paint or symbols, but it will dye the pony's hair so you'll have to remove the hair while dyeing and then replace it, or do a complete re-hair once you're finished.
+I hope that someone will eventually find a way to fix regrind and hide stains using dye, so I'm including a tutorial about it.
+The dye doesn't affect eye paint or symbols, but it will dye the pony's hair.
+You'll have to remove the hair while dyeing and then replace it, or do a complete re-hair once you're finished.
 Keep in mind that the pony's original body color will affect the end result of the dye job.
 You probably can't turn a dark purple pony yellow, for example.

 Photos courtesy Creampuf.

-Heat the water to boiling, remove from heat, and mix in your dye.
 You can make the pony darker and/or brighter by letting it soak longer, or by adding more dye to the water.
-You can always put the pony back in the mixture or add more dye, so ere on the safe side and use less dye at first.
+You can always put the pony back in the mixture or add more dye, so ere on the safe side and use less at first.

 Continuously stir the water as your pony is soaking to keep the dye mixed evenly in the water.
 You can also hold the pony down in the water with tongs to help it absorb the dye evenly.
 Different collectors have different opinions on whether or not to remove the pony’s head.